Selecting a Horseback Vacation

 The most important is to make sure you get good advice before paying up front for a holiday.
 Be aware that the internet has made it easy to make claims that are hard to verify of both agencies and destinations.
 Check reviews and ask around.

-Choose a travel agency that visits and selects destinations, who can understand your needs, match you to a suitable holiday and guarantee quality.
+Choose a travel agency that visits and selects destinations, who can understand your needs, match you to a suitable horseback vacation of guaranteed quality.
 Questions to ask your agency:

 How long have they been in business?
 Are they bonded and insured?
 Can you pay by credit card?
 Is the price guaranteed once booked or might the price change when paying the balance due to currency fluctuations?